imperialCHEPI/healthgps/development.md

 # Developer Guide

-The *Health GPS* software is written in modern, standard ANSI C++, targeting the [C++20 version](https://en.cppreference.com/w/cpp/20) and using the C++ Standard Library.
+The *Health-GPS* software is written in modern, standard ANSI C++, targeting the [C++20 version](https://en.cppreference.com/w/cpp/20) and using the C++ Standard Library.
 The project is fully managed by [CMake](https://cmake.org/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com), the code base is portable but requires a C++20 compatible compiler to build.
 The development toolset users [Ninja](https://ninja-build.org/) for build, [vcpkg](https://github.com/microsoft/vcpkg) package manager for dependencies, [googletest](https://github.com/google/googletest) for unit testing and [GitHub Actions](https://docs.github.com/en/actions) for automate build.

-To start working on the *Health GPS* code base, the suggested development machine needs:
+To start working on the *Health-GPS* code base, the suggested development machine needs:
 1. Windows 10 or newer, [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) enabled and Linux distribution of choice installed.
 2. [Git](https://git-scm.com/downloads) 2.3 or newer.
 3. [CMake](https://cmake.org/) 3.20 or newer with support for [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).